AFDM: Evolving OFDM Towards 6G+

-This high level of structural compatibility between \ac{AFDM} and \ac{OFDM} contrasts with \ac{OTFS}, which requires few fundamentally different modulator structures.
-The \ac{OTFS} waveform is inherently defined in the delay-Doppler domain and relies on either an \ac{ISFFT} combined with the \ac{HT}, or the \ac{IDZT}, to transform the delay-Doppler symbols into a time-domain sequence.
+This high level of structural compatibility between \ac{AFDM} and \ac{OFDM} contrasts with \ac{OTFS}, which requires several structural modifications beyond standard \ac{OFDM} for a mathematically compliant implementation.
+The \ac{OTFS} waveform is inherently defined in the delay-Doppler domain and relies on either an \ac{ISFFT} combined with the \ac{HT}, or the \ac{IDZT}, to transform the delay-Doppler symbols into a time-domain sequence \cite{deng25unifying}.
 When assuming the non-ideal rectangular pulses for interpolation and upsampling, this combination of \ac{ISFFT} and \ac{HT} collapses into the \ac{IDZT}, which can be efficiently implemented using interleavers and multiple lower-dimensional \acp{IDFT}.
-However, in practical doubly dispersive channels with non-integer Dopplers and delays, the necessary bi-orthogonality property of the \ac{OTFS} basis are not fully satisfied under such non-ideal rectangular pulses, and therefore complex pulse-shaping is necessary as will be further elaborated in the following.
+However, in practical doubly dispersive channels with non-integer Dopplers and delays, the necessary bi-orthogonality property of the \ac{OTFS} basis is not fully satisfied under such non-ideal rectangular pulses, and therefore complex pulse-shaping is necessary as will be further elaborated in the following.